christianalfoni/jflux/README.md

-# jFramework
+# jFlux

 An easy to use unidirectional component based framework.
-Please have a look at the examples for a quick overview of how jFramework works.
+Please have a look at the examples for a quick overview of how jFlux works.
 Run `python -m SimpleHTTPServer 3000` in your terminal at the root of this repo, then access f.ex. `localhost:3000/demo-todomvc`.

 Please read the following post if you are interested in the background of this project: [jQuery as a framework, could that work?](http://christianalfoni.github.io/javascript/2014/09/08/jquery-as-a-framework-could-that-work.html)